 There’s a seasonality to solar energy production in the United States because we're in a middle latitude and not right on the equator.
 Due to the tilt of the Earth, winter days are shorter than summer days, and the exact difference varies by latitude.

 Typically, solar energy production is higher in July and August than in December and January.
-However, unless a home is in the North or South Pole or somewhere relatively close, solar energy systems can really crank out a lot of clean energy in the winter months.
+However, a common solar panel myth is that solar systems produce very little energy in the winter months.
+Unless a home is in the North or South Pole or somewhere relatively close, solar energy systems can really crank out a lot of clean energy in the winter months.
+In fact, depending on the location and system setup, solar panels can perform quite well during the colder season, especially if they are not covered by snow and receive plenty of sunlight.

 Although output is somewhat lower in the winter, solar energy systems still produce significant power.
 Solar PV panel efficiency is actually higher when they are cooler.
 This is because PV systems generate electricity from sunlight, not heat.
 In fact, when panels get too hot, they produce less power because they become less efficient.